tmigone/alexa-skill-myhabeetat/README.md

 # alexa-skill-bgh-smart-control
-Alexa skill to control a BGH Smart Control device
+Alexa skill that lets you control a BGH Smart Control device.